identity2/YARC/readme.md

 Also, I think relational databases are still better than NoSQLs in general cases (especially in traditional forum sites like Reddit).
 It models the data in a more rigorous fashion, and makes it easier to perform complex updates and selects.

-(I don't understand why people say NoSQLs "scale" better?
-I consider NoSQLs as useful in only very special scenarios.)
+(I don't understand why people say NoSQL "scales" better?
+I consider NoSQL as useful in only special scenarios where a complementary data store is needed.)

 ### Why Redis?
 Just testing the usage of Redis.
 The usage of Redis in this app is minimal.
+Could definite explore Redis more on future projects.

 ### Why Docker?
-I browsed the job ads in my local area and it seemed to be a good plus to know Docker.
+It takes some time to make it work correctly, but saves more time in the long run.
+Also, I browsed the job ads in my local area and it seemed to be a good plus to know Docker.

-# Planned Completion Time
-Mid-to-Late-July, 2020
+## In Retrospect...
+### Database
+* The article entity and the comment entity could be merged into a single "post" entity with a "parent" field.
+This makes it easier to add new similar entities to the system and makes nested posts possible.
+Also, I wouldn't need to separate the vote_article and vote_comment into different tables by applying this approach.

+### Backend
+* There are still some N+1 problems using this API, for example, when the frontend fetches the article list of N articles, it then has to send N requests separately to fetch the voting state and the join state of each article.
+I could have added the vote state as well as the join state together with the article API.
+* I could use Redis to cache hot articles.

+### Frontend
+* The naming of the components could be better.
+* Many components could be merged and reused.
+I didn't plan too good at the beginner.

+(This is just a showcase project so I would not refactor the code.
+However, I will make sure I don't make the same design mistakes in future projects.)